lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 Command line tutorials
 ======================

-*Placeholder: text describing how command line tutorials are executed in Notebook aspect, etc.*
+Much of the contents of the tutorial notebooks (above) can also be executed via the terminal in the Notebook Aspect of the RSP.

 .. toctree::
     :titlesonly: